mcneel/developer.rhino3d.com/content/en/guides/eto/view-and-data/data-context/_index.md

 {{< call-out warning "Common DataContext Mistake" >}}
 DataContext is often not an available property until the Form has been constructed.
-Trying to access the DataContext from the constructor of a control or form will likley fail.
+Trying to access the DataContext from the constructor of a control or form will likely fail.
 {{< /call-out >}}